hhorak/Fedora-Dockerfiles/mariadb/README.md

 run [`mysql_install_db`](https://dev.mysql.com/doc/refman/5.6/en/mysql-install-db.html)
 and setup necessary database users and passwords.
 After the database is initialized, or if it was already present, `mysqld` is executed and will run as PID 1.
-You can stop the detached container by running `docker stop mysql_database`.
+You can stop the detached container by running `docker stop mariadb_database`.

 MySQL root user